Cultus Corral Horse Camp

 Directions

-From Bend, travel approximately 46 miles southwest on Cascade Lakes Highway 46.
-Turn right onto Forest Road 4635 and travel about 1 mile, then turn right onto Forest Road 4630.
-The campground is near the end of the road.
+From Bend, OR: Travel about 46 miles southwest on Cascade Lakes Highway (Highway 46).
+Turn right onto Forest Road 4635 and continue about 1 mile.
+Turn right onto Forest Road 4630 and follow it to the campground at the end of the road.

 Nearby Campgrounds